Student Life In London – A Guide To Hoxton

 Victoria Miro

-An ex-Victorian furniture factory, this gallery was first opened by Victoria Miro in Mayfair in 1985.
-It was moved in 2000 to Hoxton instead and this newer space spans over two floors and has a beautifully landscaped garden; which is a rarity in London.
-A perfectly calming space in which to spend your day, head to the Victoria Miro gallery if you’re in the need for some introspection.
+An ex-Victorian furniture factory, this gallery was opened by Victoria Miro in Mayfair in 1985.
+It was moved in 2000 to Hoxton instead, and this newer space spans over two floors and has a beautifully landscaped garden, which is a rarity in London.
+A perfectly calming space in which to spend your day, head to the Victoria Miro gallery if you need some introspection.

 2-10 Bethnal Green Rd, London E1 6GY